Engineering Physics

 • Quantum computing components based on superconducting qubits.

-This unit provides the essential concepts behind superconducting materials and their technological importance.
+This unit covers semiconductor physics and superconducting materials together with their technological importance.
 If you need a one page revision sheet, ask for the Unit IV cheat sheet.